RicoJia/ricojia.github.io/_posts/2026/2026-04-14-YOLO Reviews.markdown

     return x
 ```

-in PGI, a **Rev Block** is not just “another convolution block.”
-It is a block in the auxiliary training branch that helps keep information available for gradient computation.
-PGI main mental model is
+In PGI, a **RevBlock** is not just another convolution block.
+It is used in the auxiliary training branch to keep information available for gradient computation.
+A useful mental model is:

 ```
 # Main branch: used at inference